University Highlights Public

 "There’s no blueprint for an ideal Cambridge student."

-When applying to Cambridge or Oxford, your personal statement will look very different from students who are applying to non-Oxbridge universities.
-Around 80% of your personal statement should be focused on extracurricular reading you’ve done on your chosen major and the impact that it had on you.
-However, listing 20 books that you’ve read won’t cut it.
-You need to take a deep dive into about three books that really taught you something and gave you a new perspective, showing the admissions team that you have a passion for your subject and are eager to learn more – exactly what Cambridge is looking for!
-Remember, there’s no blueprint for an ideal Cambridge student.
+When applying to Cambridge or Oxford, your personal statement will look very different from those of students applying to non-Oxbridge universities.
+Around 80% of your personal statement should focus on extracurricular reading you've undertaken related to your chosen major and the impact it had on you.
+However, merely listing 20 books you've read won't suffice.
+You should delve deeply into about three books that truly enlightened you and provided a fresh perspective, demonstrating to the admissions team your genuine passion for the subject and your keenness to learn more – precisely what Cambridge seeks!
+Remember, there's no blueprint for an ideal Cambridge student.

 #3 – Cambridge Assessment

-The Cambridge Assessment is the first step of the application process.
-The test allows students to demonstrate their potential for success in an equitable manner.
-Depending on which major you choose, you will have to complete one or more of the entry examinations, either pre-interview or at the interview.
+The Cambridge Assessment is the first step in the application process.
+This test allows students to demonstrate their potential for success in an equitable manner.
+Depending on the major you choose, you may need to complete one or more entry examinations, either before the interview or during it.
 Some of the pre-interview admissions tests and their corresponding courses include:

 “The test allows students to demonstrate their potential for success in an equitable manner.”